 We want our manipulators to be free of tethers, while remaining flexible to adding and subtracting sensors as research needs rapidly change.
 Many manipulators on the current market lack internal channels for transmitting high-bandwidth data, and running wires too close to internal conduits can subject high-bandwidth signals to noise from electromagnetic interference (crosstalk).

 Our solution is a general-purpose module which interfaces sensors and wirelessly transmits high-bandwidth data over WiFi.
-We refer to it as the Wireless Perception Module (WPM), but are currently accepting name suggestions 😁.
+We refer to it as the Wireless Perception Module or WiPer for short 😁.

 [Above] On the left: an example of what a wired robot might look like after a long day of planning.
 On the right: Our wireless new-hotness.